DIY Drip Irrigation

-With beautiful weather in the forecast for this weekend, my husband and I are planning to get our hands dirty and our garden planted.
-(The next few weeks are prime planting time for our area so I’ll post more about that next week.)
+With beautiful weather in the forecast (and lots of time at home these days), my husband and I are planning to get our hands dirty and our garden planted.

-Here are a few of the benefits of installing you own drip system:
+Here are a few of the benefits of installing your own drip system:

 - It drips just the right amount of water at the base of each plant, cutting down on evaporation.
 I’ve read that drip systems are 90% efficient.
 You won’t necessarily see a huge difference in your water bill, but it is nice to know that you aren’t wasting water either.